oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/README.md

 ## Documentation:

-- The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA.
+- The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of SYCL for FPGA.
 - The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) helps you understand how to target FPGAs using SYCL and Intel® oneAPI Toolkits.
 - The [Intel® oneAPI Programming Guide](https://software.intel.com/en-us/oneapi-programming-guide) helps you understand target-independent, SYCL-compliant programming using Intel® oneAPI Toolkits.
 - [Explore SYCL* Through Intel® FPGA Code Samples](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of FPGAs and SYCL by suggesting a series of samples.